-The water quality sampling points have been carefully chosen based on the DH 'Safe Drinking Water Regulations 2015 - Appendix 1:Water sampling program', and risk assessment approach with the objective of identifying effective strategies for prevention and control of hazards within the distribution system.
+The water quality sampling points have been carefully chosen based on the DH 'Water Monitoring Program guidance', and risk assessment approach with the objective of identifying effective strategies for prevention and control of hazards within the distribution system.

 This involved understanding the characteristics of the drinking water system, what hazards may arise, how these hazards create risks, and the processes and practices that affect drinking water quality.